-- the timing of market introduction of the product candidates as well as competitive products; - · approved indications, warnings and precautions language that may be less desirable than anticipated; - perceptions by members of the healthcare community, including physicians, about the safety and efficacy of our product candidates, and, in particular, the efficacy of our abuse-deterrent technology in reducing potential risks of unintended use; - perceptions by physicians regarding the cost benefit of our product candidates in reducing potential risks of unintended use; - · published studies demonstrating the cost-effectiveness of our product candidates relative to competing products; - the potential and perceived advantages of our product candidates over alternative treatments; - the convenience and ease of administration to patients of our product candidates;
+- · the timing of market introduction of Xtampza and the product candidates as well as competitive products; - · approved indications, warnings and precautions language that may be less desirable than anticipated; - · perceptions by members of the healthcare community, including physicians, about the safety and efficacy of Xtampza and our product candidates, and, in particular, the relevance and efficacy of our abuse deterrent technology in reducing potential risks of unintended use;

-- availability of coverage and adequate reimbursement for our product candidates from government or other third-party payors; - any negative publicity related to our or our competitors' products that include the same active ingredient as our product candidates; - the prevalence and severity of adverse side effects, including limitations or warnings contained in a product's FDA approved labeling; - our ability to implement a REMS prior to the distribution of any product candidates requiring a REMS; and - · effectiveness of marketing and distribution efforts by us and other licensees and distributors.
+- · perceptions by physicians regarding the cost benefit of Xtampza and our product candidates in reducing potential risks of unintended use; - · published studies demonstrating the cost-effectiveness of Xtampza and our product candidates relative to competing products: - · the potential and perceived advantages of Xtampza and our product candidates over alternative treatments; - · the convenience and ease of administration to patients of Xtampza and our product candidates; - · actual and perceived availability of coverage and reimbursement for Xtampza and our product candidates from government or other third-party payors; - · any negative publicity related to our or our competitors' products that include the same active ingredient as Xtampza and our product candidates; - · the prevalence and severity of adverse side effects, including limitations or warnings contained in a product's FDA approved product labeling; - · our ability to implement a REMS; and - · effectiveness of marketing and distribution efforts by us and any licensees and distributors.

-If our product candidates, including Xtampza, are approved but fail to achieve an adequate level of acceptance by physicians, healthcare payors, patients and the medical community, we will not be able to generate significant revenue, and we may not become or remain profitable.
-Because we expect to rely on sales generated by our current lead product candidate, if approved, for substantially all of our revenues for the foreseeable future, the failure of any of our product candidates to find market acceptance would harm our business prospects.
+If Xtampza or our product candidates for which we receive final regulatory approval, fail to achieve an adequate level of acceptance by physicians, healthcare payors, patients or the medical community, we will not be able to generate significant revenue, and we may not become or remain profitable.
+Because we expect to rely on sales generated by Xtampza for substantially all of our revenues for the foreseeable future, the failure of Xtampza to find market acceptance would harm our business prospects.

-Recently enacted and future legislation may increase the difficulty and cost for us to commercialize our product candidates and may reduce the prices we are able to obtain for our product candidates.
+Recently enacted and future legislation may increase the difficulty and cost for us to commercialize Xtampza and our product candidates and may reduce the prices we are able to obtain for our products.

-In the United States and some foreign jurisdictions, there have been a number of legislative and regulatory changes and proposed changes regarding the healthcare system that could prevent or delay marketing approval of our product candidates, restrict or regulate post-approval activities or affect our ability to profitably sell any product candidates for which we obtain marketing approval.
+In the United States and some foreign jurisdictions, there have been a number of legislative and regulatory changes and proposed changes regarding the healthcare system that could prevent or delay marketing approval of our product candidates, restrict or regulate post-approval activities or affect our ability to profitably sell Xtampza or any product candidates for which we obtain marketing approval.

-In the United States, the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, or the Medicare Modernization Act, established the Medicare Part D program and provided authority for limiting the number of drugs that will be covered in any therapeutic class thereunder.
-The Medicare Modernization Act, including its cost reduction initiatives, could decrease the coverage and reimbursement rate that we receive for any of our approved products.
-Furthermore, private payors often follow Medicare coverage policies and payment limitations in setting their own reimbursement rates.
-Therefore, any reduction in Medicare reimbursement may result in a similar reduction in payments from private payors.
+In the United States, the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, or Medicare Modernization Act, changed the way Medicare covers and pays for pharmaceutical products.
+The legislation expanded Medicare coverage for drug purchases by the elderly and introduced a new reimbursement methodology based on average sales prices for physician administered drugs.
+In addition, this legislation provided authority for limiting the number of drugs that will be covered in any therapeutic class.
+Cost reduction initiatives and other provisions of this legislation could decrease the coverage and price that we receive for any approved products.
+While the Medicare Modernization Act applies only to drug benefits for Medicare beneficiaries, private payors often follow Medicare coverage policy and payment limitations in setting their own reimbursement rates.
+Therefore, any reduction in reimbursement that results from the Medicare Modernization Act may result in a similar reduction in payments from private payors.